fgrehm/blog/_drafts/please-stop-using-minified-js-files-on-your-asset-pipeline.html.md

 ---

 * The asset pipeline will minify and compress for you
-* Its impossible to debug minified JS code
+* Its impossible to debug minified JS code during development